Written by Robert Cochran & Howard Gordon

 Teri’s amnesia would become something of a notorious sore spot with fans of the show and generally be regarded as one of its weakest plot lines, matched only by a sequence from season two that I’ll save discussion for when we get to it (and so not to spoil it for anyone reading these reviews as they watch the series for the first time).

 What was becoming clear at this point in the series was just how much the writers were trying to keep trouble going for the Bauer family by throwing them into the mix of a never-ending action thriller.
 We’ve just spent all season watching Jack try and save his family, but now with the series having been picked up for the rest of its 24 episode run, the series has no choice but to spread more trouble and have Teri and Kim in danger yet again, but that’s not enough so we need to have the characters separated in order to mine more drama.

 On the surface this is all still very exciting.
 There’s a great piece of split screen editing when Nina is telling Jack his family is safe on one half of the screen, but in the other we see the car chase involving them in full swing.

 It’s all scored to perfection by Sean Callery who gives the music a violently performing choir along with a pounding percussion (it’s one of the loudest tracks on the original soundtrack release), and it’s all very exciting to watch…at first.

 It’s only on reflection that you realise that it’s 24 in panic footing.
 There’s none of the grace or chaotic brilliance of anything that was mustered up during the first half of the season.
 It’s just chaos and nothing much else.
-It’s directed fantastically by Stephen Hopkins who once again makes the dusty sandy, winding roads into another part of 24’s LA playground, which is kind of apt really.
-24 itself is now on a windy road, but one that it seemingly doesn’t know where it’s going to, as if the writers have really lost their way.
+It’s directed fantastically by Stephen Hopkins who once again makes the dusty and sandy winding roads into another part of 24’s LA playground, which is kind of apt really.
+24 itself is now on a winding road, but one that it seemingly doesn’t know where it’s going to, as if the writers have really lost their way.